kubeflow/model-registry/clients/python/README.md

     ...
 ```

-By default, all queries will be `ascending`, but this method is also available for explicitness.
+By default, all queries will be `ascending`, but this method is also available for explicitness. -->

-> Note: You can also set the `page_size()` that you want the Pager to use when invoking the Model Registry backend.
+> Advanced usage note: You can also set the `page_size()` that you want the Pager to use when invoking the Model Registry backend.
 > When using it as an iterator, it will automatically manage pages for you.

 #### Implementation notes